qriusGate/snapmaker_cnc_post_process/snapmaker-freecad-configuration/README.md

 ## Getting Started

-This software is available for Windows and Mac.
+This software is available for Windows, Linux, and Mac.
 Since the configuration for both systems is similar, here in this instruction, we take steps in Windows as an example.
+Linux systems do require some variation as the path used for custom post_processors is different

 ### Step 1.
 Get the Software Ready